Table of Contents

 The concept of fair market value is very important under the income tax laws.
 The buyer, as well as the seller of a property will be impacted, if the sale/purchase consideration as stated in the agreement is lower than the fair market value of the property.
+In this context, we will discuss what fair market value is and how it impacts buyers and sellers.

 Importance of fair market value under the income tax laws